LinkedIn Tag

 Understanding DORA requirements

 Controls often run in the browser along with third-party scripts.
-You need to catch tampering (XSS, injection, tampering, session abuse) in real time. cside enforces approved paths before execution to strengthen protection and prevention.
-Logs and change records support annual testing and TLPT (for significant entities).
+You need to catch tampering (XSS, injection, session abuse) in real time. cside enforces approved paths before execution to strengthen protection and prevention.
+Annual testing and TLPT, for significant entities, are supported with logs and change records.

-Data flows only to approved service-providers under appropriate contracts. cside continuously monitors third-party scripts and destinations, mapped to a provider register.
-You get exportable, time-stamped logs, and destination maps for audits and reporting.
+Only approved service providers under appropriate contracts shall receive data.
+We continuously monitor third-party scripts and destinations, mapped to a provider register.
+On the other hand, you get exportable, time-stamped logs and destination maps for audits and reporting.

-cside alerts live on new endpoints, exfiltration attempts, or changes on critical pages.
+We provide alerts on new endpoints, extraction attempts, or changes on critical pages in real-time.
 Everything is timestamped so you can assess and disclose to the authority under RTS timelines.

-You need forensics when an incident lands. cside records what ran and where data went so teams can reconstruct events.
-You can export evidence for long-term retention and inspection.
+Forensics can make a difference when an incident happens.
+We record what ran and where data went so your team can reconstruct events.
+You can keep evidence for long-term retention and inspection.

-You can't govern what you can't see: cside blocks unauthorized browser code that could change data.
-You can inspect what scripts ran, the fields that were touched and where data is sent, with exportable logs for oversight and accountability.
+Governing what you can't see is impossible.
+Cside can block unauthorized browser code that can change data.
+You can inspect what scripts ran, the fields that were touched, and where data is sent, with exportable logs for oversight and accountability.

 Real World Example